REGISTRATION PROCEDURE AND POLICIES MUST BE FILLED OUT

 - No jewelry or watches should be worn in class for safety reasons.
 Stud earrings are acceptable.

 - SASPA is NOT responsible for the loss of any money, phones or valuables brought into the building.

 - Body language from a student is critical.
 Students should never hang on the barre, stand with crossed arms or talk back to the teacher.

 - Proper attire (See Uniform Codes) is required in all classes.
 Bring necessities to class ie; pointe shoes, small towel for sweat and water bottle if wanted.
-The uniform keeps the class in a clean visual environment enabling the teacher to more readily see things to correct and or focus on.
+Water bottles are not allowed in the Joffrey studio

-- Classes are to learn and develop clean technique, accept and understand rules and why they apply
+- Classes are to learn and develop clean technique, accept and understand rules and why they apply.

 - Corrections made by the teacher should be considered constructive for each student, not taken personally.
 All students in every class should try to apply every correction, whether it was given to them or another student.
 This is a good way for each student to keep a

 - Gum is not allowed in the school.
 Food and drink other than water

+If a student is late, the student should wait till they hear the class music stop, then enter, then present themselves to the teacher to ask if they may join class.
+Students arriving late are a disruption to the class.
+Teachers can tell if a late arrival is just or a developing habit.
 If student is more than 10 minutes late, the student should just do a make-up class another time.
 We understand that in most cases it is not the student’s fault.
-Most do not drive and at times there are exctenuating circumstances, ie; traffic etc. However, the most important part of any physical activity is the first twenty minutes.
+Most students do not drive and at times there are extenuating circumstances, ie; traffic etc. However, the most important part of any physical activity is the first twenty minutes.
 This is considered warm-up.
-Missing warm-up assuredly will result in a lack of understanding of how the progression of training works and potentially could result in injury to the student.
+Missing warm-up will result in a lack of understanding of how the progression of training works and potentially could result in an injury to the student.
 This is for the student’s overall training and safety.